-No. Each future homeowner is expected to complete 250 hours of sweat equity, including helping to build their own homes, attend educational workshops, help the affiliate with events and fundraisers.
+Are Habitat houses free?
+No. Habitat homeowners purchase their homes through an affordable mortgage created with Habitat or another agency like USDA.
+Each future homeowner is expected to complete 250 hours of sweat equity, including helping to build their own homes, attend educational workshops, and help the affiliate with events and fundraisers.

-Families, couples or individuals in need of decent shelter must apply to the Homeownership program.
+How are homeowners selected?
+Families, couples or individuals in need of decent shelter must fill out an application for the homeownership program.
 The Homeowner Selection Committee assesses each applicant’s level of need, their willingness to become partners in the program and their ability to repay a mortgage loan.
 Habitat adheres to the Federal Equal Credit Opportunity Act.
-Please visit our "Homeownership" page for more information.
+Please visit our "Homeownership" page for more information or to apply today.

+Can I volunteer even if I can’t build?
 Yes.
 Habitat needs volunteers to work on many tasks, including working on a committee tasked with running special events, selecting families, supporting families, providing coffees and lunches at the construction site or working in the office by preparing mailings and other specific projects.
-Call our office for more information at 419-481-8100.
+Click here to volunteer today or call our office for more information at 419-481-8100.